 What About Dehydrated Food?

-As with the above topic on sealed foods, dehydrated foods are just as full of food scents as the non-dehydrated versions.
+As with the above topic on sealed foods, dehydrated foods are just as full of food scents as non-dehydrated ones.

 Dehydrated food doesn’t have a strong smell to us, but bears can smell it.
-The strength of the smell depends on how the food is packaged.
+The strength of the scent depends on how the food is packaged.

 How About Freeze-Dried Food?